KevinTheMix/CheatSheets/# IT/Ruby.md

 f (5, &double)              # Proc-block is passed as a method parameter
 ```

-Other uses of '&' include meta-manipulating a block from within a method, e.g. displaying its parameters
+Other uses of '&' include meta-manipulating a block from within a method, eg displaying its parameters
 See <http://ablogaboutcode.com/2012/01/04/the-ampersand-operator-in-ruby/>

 #### to_proc()